-All required Commercial Vehicle identification cards shall be affixed to the bottom right corner of the windshield or other location as directed by the General Manager.
-No person shall remove, damage, or tamper with a Commercial Vehicle identification card.
+All required Commercial Vehicle Operator identification shall be displayed in the windshield or other location as directed by the General Manager.
+No person shall remove, damage, or tamper with Commercial Vehicle identification.
+Commercial Vehicle Operator identification and access media are non-transferable.

-Commercial Vehicle shall be clearly identified with the name of the Commercial Vehicle Operator on the outside of the Vehicle visible to passengers.
+Commercial Vehicles shall be clearly identified with the name of the Commercial Vehicle Operator on the outside of the Vehicle visible to passengers.